ourPLCC/plcc/docs/User/Install.md

 docker run --rm -it -v "${PWD}:/workdir" ghcr.io/ourplcc/plcc:latest
 ```

-Or run a command in the PLCC container.
+You can also run single commands in the PLCC container as follows.

 ```bash
 docker run --rm -it -v "${PWD}:/workdir" ghcr.io/ourplcc/plcc:latest PLCC COMMAND HERE
 ```

+Test your installation (see "Test your PLCC installation" at the end of
+this document.)

 ### 1.3.
 GitPod